cortesi/godo/README.md

 Commands:
-  run     Run a command in an isolated workspace list    Show existing sandboxes remove  Delete a named sandbox clean   Clean up a sandbox; removes unmodified worktree and fully merged branch
+  run     Run a command in an isolated workspace diff    Diff a sandbox against its base commit list    Show existing sandboxes remove  Delete a named sandbox clean   Clean up a sandbox; removes unmodified worktree and fully merged branch